patrykpilek/php-for-beginners/README.md

   - Add a method to the article class to get a single page of article records
   - Add a paginator class and calculate the offset and limit from the page number
   - Get the page number from the query string
+  - Validate the page number using the filter_var function
 - [ ] Uploading Files
 - [ ] Database Relationships
 - [ ] Using Relationships: Article Categories